Dre Campbell Farm

 Staying on top of weeds can also turn poor soil into healthy soil.

-8. Avoid Digging Unless Absolutely Necessary
+8. Avoid Digging Unless Necessary

 9. Cover Your Soil at All Times

-Weeds will cover the soil if you don’t cover it yourself.
-Take precautionary measures and always keep it covered at all times.
+Therefore, take precautionary measures and always keep the soil covered.
 Mulch and cover crops are good options to cover your soil.

 Mulches can also help protect the soil in the winter.